Oma's Stovetop Crispy Roast Potatoes ❤️

 They'll become one of your favorites to add to your collection of easy lunch recipes as well as for dinner.

-If you have new potatoes or ones that have a fairly thin skin, just leave the skins on, wash by scrubbing well, and cut into large chucks.
+If you have new potatoes or ones that have a fairly thin skin, just leave the skins on, wash by scrubbing well, and cut into wedges or chunks.

 Thick-skinned potatoes should be peeled first.